-- Relais de Poingam is a small, secluded property located at the northernmost point of the main island near to the magnificent Nennon Beach.
+- Relais de Poingam is a small, secluded property located at the northernmost point of the main island, near Nennon Beach.
 With only eight bungalows, you're guaranteed a homely, intimate experience.
 Take the opportunity to enjoy an evening meal with your fellow guests.

 Day 6: Poingam

 Take a stroll along one of Poingam’s outdoor educational walkways and discover the area’s natural plants.
-Visit the newly restored salt flats or observe the area’s many birds and magnificent scenery.
-Or simply just relax around the seawater pool or on the beach.
+Visit the newly restored salt flats, observe the area’s many birds in their natural habitat or simply take some time to relax by the water.
 There is a lot to explore!

-The drive to Hienghène takes you on a road surrounded by both the sea and the mountains, through the historic site of Balade and past the Colnett and Tao waterfalls before crossing the picturesque Ouaième River by barge.
+The drive to Hienghène takes you along a road surrounded by both the sea and the mountains, through the historic site of Balade and past the Colnett and Tao waterfalls before crossing the picturesque Ouaième River by ferry.